 Green Hydrogen

 Hydrogen offers much promise in the search for Net Zero compatible alternatives to fossil-based fuels and feedstocks.
 Not only does it produce zero harmful emissions when consumed, but pound for pound, hydrogen contains almost three times as much energy as fossil fuels.
 Unlike fossil fuels, there are no vast deposits of hydrogen in its molecular form (H2) that can be extracted from the ground.
 Hydrogen must therefore be produced through a chemical process involving other molecular compounds.
 And unfortunately, the most prevalent hydrogen production process today results in significant carbon emissions.
 In other words, whilst hydrogen’s consumption is carbon-free, it is production currently is not.
 There are alternative hydrogen production methods that are not as carbon intensive.
 Green hydrogen emits no carbon during its production and is powered entirely by renewable electricity, which Ireland could have in abundant supply in the form of offshore wind.
 Green hydrogen production is fully consistent with the Net Zero route and is the most compatible option with the EU’s climate neutrality and zero pollution goal in the long term and the most coherent with an integrated energy system.
 It relies on technologies that have long been known, based on electrolysis, which combines water with electricity to form hydrogen.
 Water is a key feedstock in the production of green hydrogen with about 20 kg of water needed to produce about 1 kg of hydrogen via electrolysis considering losses.Water can be obtained from fresh water sources, or from sea water where it would need to be desalinated.
 The water needs to be as pure as possible as any impurities will have a major impact on the life of the electrolyser, therefore water treatment plants will be required for any green hydrogen production facility.
 In addition to being used as feedstock for the hydrogen production process, water can also be used to cool the plant equipment.
 Access to significant amounts of water is therefore a key consideration for the siting of a green hydrogen production facility.
-Green hydrogen will therefore be most economical in locations that have the optimal combination of abundant renewable resources and access to water, along with the capability to export to large demand centres.
+Green hydrogen will therefore be most economical in locations that have the optimal combination of abundant renewable resources and access to water, along with the capability to export to large demand centers.
 Green hydrogen is likely to play a vital role in the journey to Net Zero, and demand for it is projected to increase dramatically.

 Innovations in Offshore Sustainability